breki/demeton/pomodoro-Demeton.md

 - document

 ## Sat 07.12.
+- Finally managed to implement a proper FsCheck runner that outputs everything to Xunit.
 - Increased the max tests and end size of property tests for moves.
 - Extracted the common functions in the moves code.
 - Implemented helper methods for property testing that support